 Some days there’s nothing better than a bowl of chips, salsa and an ice cold margarita.
 Or that’s what they say.
 I never order margaritas.
 I always order beer or wine with my chips because margaritas are more of a dessert and they fill you up and ruin the meal.
 Margarita Pie is perfect because it’s a cold margarita in pie-form!
 It’s a popular pie, but I noticed there were several different ways to make it and this one (adapted from The Pepper Lady, Jean Andrews) sounded particularly good.
 I didn’t have Cinco de Mayo in mind when I started in on this, but it would be perfect for the occasion.

 Frozen Margarita Pie

-Freeze for about an hour or until firm, then wrap tightly in plastic wrap and freeze for 4 more hours.
-About a half hour before serving, remove from freezer.
-Serve.
+- Freeze for about an hour or until firm, then wrap tightly in plastic wrap and freeze for 4 more hours.
+About a half hour before serving, remove from freezer and serve.